Getting an ABN – then what?

 An Australian Business Number (ABN) is a unique 11 digit number that identifies your business to the government and community.

 An ABN doesn’t replace your tax file number although having this handy will speed up the application process.

-You can either apply for the ABN first then the Business Name, or you can do it at the same time.
-Business Name’s are registered with ASIC, the Australian Securities and Investments Commission, and cost about $35/year.
+You can either apply for the ABN first, then the Business Name, or you can do it at the same time.
+Business Names are registered with ASIC, the Australian Securities and Investments Commission, and cost about $35/year.
 We recommend you do it at the same time.

 You’ll need to make a couple of decisions during the business name registration process, the three most notable ones being: